Maize-Genetics-and-Genomics-Database/PanEffect/README.md

 # PanEffect
-PanEffect is a JavaScript framework to explore variant effects across a pangenome.
-The tool has two views that allows a user to (1) explore all possible amino acid substitutions and their variant effects for a reference genome, and (2) view the natural variation and their effects across a pangenome.
+PanEffect is a JavaScript framework to explore variant effects across a pan-genome.
+The tool has two views that allows a user to (1) explore all possible amino acid substitutions and their variant effects for a reference genome, and (2) view the natural variation and their effects across a pan-genome.

 ## MaizeGDB instance of PanEffect